kelvinngsl/KelJourneyBot/README.md

 KelJourneyBot

-- Assist user with the exact time to leave their house to board the bus on time. (uses Telegram API, Google API, LTA API)
+- Assist user with the exact time to leave their house to board the bus on time.
+- Send location to the bot and the bot will reply with nearby bus stops.
+- Uses Telegram API, Google API, LTA API

 Prerequisites: